Tag: dying

 Thanksgiving has also been the “gateway” to the Christmas season.
 It used to be that mere hours after people recovered from overeating, all the malls would turn everything over, and the Christmas (shopping) season would begin.

-Not every Thanksgiving, but this Thanksgiving is the beginning of the Advent season.
+Not every Thanksgiving, but this Thanksgiving is the beginning of the season.
 In the year, one prepares for the Sunday to come.
 As this Sunday is the First Sunday of Advent, so it is time to prepare for Advent.

 What is Advent?
 We often shortcut it to mean the days before Christmas.
 This is certainly true.
 It is also incomplete.
-For the ancient church, Advent wasn’t just about the birth of ; it was about the return of Christ.
+For the ancient church, Advent wasn’t just about the birth of Jesus; it was about the return of Christ.
 Depending on the era, there would even be an emphasis on the Return rather than the birth.

 There hasn’t been a year like 2020 in decades.
 This might be the time to look at Advent as something far more than Christmas.

 Asaph (the Psalmist) wants God to come back (not that God really left).
-Asaph is looking for a restoration of the between the people and God.
-Asaph recognizes that it really is that the people turned their backs on God, and yet he has faith in the God.
+Asaph is looking for a of the between the people and God.
+Asaph recognizes that it really is that the people turned their backs on God, and yet he has in the faithful God.
 As Asaph was part of David’s retinue, we can imagine what must have still been going on around David, as David chose to follow God, and not the unknown gods.

 Zechariah’s words are strong, too.
 In them we see that the place of prophets and seers is nothing when it does not honor God.
 In fact, the implication being that the prophets and seers might even be “living” idols, rather than faithful followers of and speakers for God.